ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Getting global rule configuration requires at least:

-- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.

-## Creating a per-schema rule – POST /artifacts/{schema-id}/rules
+### Creating a per-schema rule

-Rules can be applied to a specific schema, overriding any global rules which have been set, by making a POST request to the /artifacts/{schema-id}/rules endpoint, (where {schema-id} is the ID of the schema), with the type and value of the new rule contained in the body of the request, (currently the only supported type is COMPATIBILITY).
-If successful an empty response, and a status code of 204 (no content) is returned.
+Rules can be applied to a specific schema, overriding any global rules that have been set, by making a POST request to the /artifacts/{schema-id}/rules endpoint, (where {schema-id} is the ID of the schema), with the type and value of the new rule contained in the body of the request, (currently the only supported type is COMPATIBILITY).
+If successful, an empty response and a status code of 204 (no content) are returned.

-Example cURL request:
+Example curl request:

 ```
 curl -u token:$APIKEY $URL/artifacts/my-schema/rules -d '{"type":"COMPATIBILITY","config":"FORWARD"}'
 ```

-Creating per-schema rules requires at least
+Creating per-schema rules requires at least:

-- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- role access to the schema resource for which the rule will apply
+- Manager role access to the schema resource for which the rule will apply.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

-## Getting a per-schema rule – GET /artifacts/{schema-id}/rules/{rule-type}
+### Getting a per-schema rule

 To retrieve the current value of a type of rule being applied to a specific schema, a GET request is made to the /artifacts/{schema-id}/rules/{rule-type} endpoint, (where {schema-id} is the ID of the schema, and {rule-type} is the type of global rule to be retrieved - currently the only supported type is COMPATIBILITY).
-If the request is successful then the current rule value is returned in the payload of the response, together with a status code of 200 (OK).
+If the request is successful, the current rule value is returned in the payload of the response, together with a status code of 200 (OK).

-Example cURL request:
+Example curl request:

 ```
 curl -u token:$APIKEY $URL/artifacts/my-schema/rules/COMPATIBILITY